-11.5 Access to OO&T 11.5.1 OO&T allows the Access Seeker to log on to a secure website for placing and monitoring Orders with Chorus.
-11.5.2 The Access Seeker will provide Chorus with the names of one or two people to become OO&T user administrators.
-These people will then manage the creating and disabling of Access Seeker staff accounts to access OO&T. 11.5.3 On request from the Access Seeker, Chorus will reset, disable or alter the user administrator accounts.
-11.5.4 Subject to clause 11.5.5, Chorus reserves the right to restrict or prohibit access to OO&T if any of the Access Seeker's staff or systems: (a) perform malicious or unintentional actions that damage or may potentially damage OO&T (b) use OO&T in an unauthorised manner or in such a way that causes or may cause material performance issues, • that Chorus will restrict or prohibit access to the minimum extent le to protect OO&T and any related systems.
-11.5.5 Chorus must use all reasonable endeavours to provide the Access Seeker with reasonable prior Notice of any restrictions or prohibitions.
-Where this is not practicable in the circumstances, Chorus will advise the Access Seeker of the restriction or prohibition as soon as practicable after the event.
-11.6 Additional functionalities of or enhancements to OO&T 11.6.1 Where Chorus creates any additional functionality within OO&T or makes any enhancement of it, Chorus will give Notice to the Access Seeker.
-The Access Seeker will modify its own provisioning systems and/or operational procedures to the extent required.
-Chorus must consult with the Access Seekers before notifying the Access Seekers of any additional functionality or enhancements to OO&T which affect the use of OO&T in relation to the UCLL and UCLF Co-location Service.
-11.6.2 The Access Seeker will utilise the additional functionalities of or enhancements to OO&T as notified by Chorus from the date specified in Chorus' Notice.
-11.6.3 The Access Seeker is responsible for ensuring that its own systems are configured in accordance with its use of OO&T and comply with the requirements in the Chorus document "Chorus Web Services Interface Software Development Kit" and the Chorus document "OO&T User Guide" (reference ASD-001).
-11.7 Costs 11.7.1 Chorus will be solely responsible for Chorus' costs of designing and developing OO&T, including any modifications and enhancements.
-11.7.2 The Access Seeker will be solely responsible for the costs of modifying its systems to interface with OO&T and B2B and for participating in the consultation and implementation process.
-11.7.3 Chorus will charge a monthly fee for OO&T as set out in the UCLL and UCLF Co-location Price List.
+5 Access to 11.5.1 OO&T allows the Access Seeker to log on to a secure website for placing 00&T and monitoring Orders with Chorus.

+- 11.5.2 The Access Seeker will provide Chorus with the names of one or two people to become OO&T user administrators.
+These people will then manage the creating and disabling of Access Seeker staff accounts to access OO&T. - 11.5.3 On request from the Access Seeker, Chorus will reset, disable or alter the user administrator accounts. - 11.5.4 Subject to clause 11.5.5, Chorus reserves the right to restrict or prohibit access to OO&T if any of the Access Seeker's staff or systems: - perform malicious or unintentional actions that damage or may potentially damage OO&T; - (b) use OO&T in an unauthorised manner or in such a way that causes or may cause material performance issues, provided that Chorus will restrict or prohibit access to the minimum extent practicable to protect OO&T and any related systems.

+- 11.5.5 Chorus must use all reasonable endeavours to provide the Access Seeker with reasonable prior Notice of any restrictions or prohibitions.
+Where this is not practicable in the circumstances, Chorus will advise the Access Seeker of the restriction or prohibition as soon as practicable after the event. - Additional functionalities of or enhancement s to OO&T the of OO the - 11.6.2 The Access Seeker will utilise the additional functionalities of or enhancements to OO&T as notified by Chorus from the date specified in Chorus' Notice. - 11.6.3 The Access Seeker is responsible for ensuring that its own systems are configured in accordance with its use of OO&T and comply with the requirements in the Chorus document "Chorus Web Services Interface Software Development Kit" and the Chorus document "OO&T User Guide" (reference ASD-001).

+11.7 Costs11.7.1Chorus will be solely responsible for Chorus' costs of designing and developing OO&T, including any modifications and enhancements.